 Jeff Jarvis starts us out with a terrific forward-looking glance.
 This may be, he seems to say, a turning point for consumers' rights to use their own property.
 "Companies will no longer be able to make a living by stopping us from doing what we want to do," he says.
-"You have to find the ways to make money enabling us to do what we want to do 17.
+"You have to find the ways to make money enabling us to do what we want to do.
 It's obvious.
 It's reality."
 This is the message that Google and YouTube get, and Sony (can you say ATRAC?) and the record companies don't.

 Erick Schonfeld of Business 2.0 says that Steve Jobs is using this to turn consumers who want DRM-free music against a mutual target.
 "Perhaps iTunes is getting to that point of critical mass where consumers are starting to complain.
-DRM is something that was conceived by lawyers18, not by people who love to make great products for consumers," Schon-
+DRM is something that was conceived by lawyers, not by people who love to make great products for consumers," Schonfeld writes.
+"It's time to kill the DRM...
+[Jobs is saying] 'But don't blame me.
+Blame the record companies.""